janet-lang/janet/doc/Introduction.md

 ```

 This is functionally identical to our previous version `defn2`, but written in such
 a way that the macro output is more clear.
-The leading backtick is shorthand for the
+The leading tilde `~` is shorthand for the
 `(quasiquote x)` special form, which is like `(quote x)` except we can unquote
 expressions inside it.
 The comma in front of `name` and `args` is an unquote, which
 allows us to put a value in the quasiquote.
 Without the unquote, the symbol \'name\'